zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 that the letters look – the size of the letters, an d so forth.
 This is all part of the formatting.
 Russell says, “Check that too,” meaning  yes, look at the formatting when you proofread the paper.

 He then says, “You can edit out the errors as you g o along.”
 “To edit (edit) out” something means to identify them and remove them – in this case, to find the mistakes and correct them.
-LeeAnn then says, “You w ant me to proofread and edit it?”
+LeeAnn then says, “You want me to proofread and edit it?”
 Russell says, “Sure, if you don’t mind.”
 “If you don’t mind” means if that’s okay with you.

 LeeAnn says, “You do realize that this is a 400-pag e document, right?”
 The word “document” that I have been using throughout my exp lanation here means written materials that have information about somet hing.
 A document is anything that contains information that is written either in  electronic form or in paper form.
 Notice that LeeAnn says, “You do realize.”
 “Sometim es we add the verb “do” even though we could just say “you realize.”
 The “d o” gives emphasis to the verb.
 It gives emphasis to the idea.

 For example, if your friend says to you, “I’m going  to ask that girl sitting at the next table for her telephone number,” and you know this girl already has a boyfriend, you could say, “You do know that she has  a boyfriend, right?”
 You could’ve just said, “You know she has a boyfriend, right?”
 But the use of the verb “do” there is to emphasize – to put stress, if you will, on the meaning of the verb.
 LeeAnn then says, “You do realize that this is a 40 0-page document, right?

 Russell then says, “Is there a problem?”
 “Is there a problem?” means “Is there something wrong with that?”
-Of course, Russell is a sking LeeAnn to do a lot of work, and we’re not sure if Russell is actually goi ng to pay LeeAnn anything to do that work.
+Of course, Russell is a sking LeeAnn to do a lot of work, and we’re not sure if Russell is actually going to pay LeeAnn anything to do that work.
 It doesn’t sound like it from the dialog ue.
 If I were LeeAnn, I’d probably say no.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]